 - 9th – mass heal, true resurrection, gate

-Some things to look for include: what does your channel divinity power do, what spells are added to your list, and do you get potent spellcasting or divine strike?
+Ask yourself a couple of questions when choosing your subclass.
+What does your channel divinity power do?
+What spells are added to your list?
+And do you get potent spellcasting or divine strike?

 Pick this class if you want to be a heavily armored brawler who can use spells for that extra boost in between fights.